how to stop alopecia areata form spreading

 Stress is a known trigger for autoimmune flares like alopecia areata.
 Elevated stress levels signal your immune system to go into overdrive, which can worsen hair loss.

-Here’s how to keep stress in check:
+Here’s how to manage your stress and keep it in check:

-- Practice mindfulness or meditation daily (even 5 minutes can help).
+• Practice mindfulness or meditation daily (even 5 minutes can help).

-- Stay active—physical activity reduces cortisol, the stress hormone.
+• Stay active—physical activity reduces cortisol, the stress hormone.

-- Identify and eliminate unnecessary stressors wherever possible.
+• Identify and eliminate unnecessary stressors wherever possible.

 Stress might not rip your hair out directly, but it sure sends alopecia an engraved invitation.